-Think Safety Part II: Making your Concrete Surfaces Slip-Resistant with Broom Finishes
+Making your Surfaces Slip-Resistant with Broom Finish Concrete

 Broom finishes are the ideal way to make a concrete surface slip-resistant.
-Although broom finishes are generally not ideal for decorative concrete surfaces, they are usually the most convenient way to add slip-resistant qualities to other types of cement surfaces.
+Although broom finish concrete is generally not ideal for a decorative concrete surface, they are usually the most convenient way to add slip-resistant qualities to other types of cement surfaces.

 After the slab has been poured, struck off with a screed and finished with a bull float, make sure to allocate time to allow the bleed water to evaporate (many of the lower water/cement ratios exterior concretes will not result in significant bleed water).

 Should You Trowel Finish before the Broom Finish?